DecentraLabsCom/Lab-Metadata/README.md

 * Flexibility and Cost-Free Updates: Easily updated without gas fees (when no hash is stored onchain)

-* Rich Content: Enables large text, documentation, and media.
+* Rich content: Enables large text, documentation, and media.

-* Integration-Friendly: Easier to use in traditional web systems.
+* Integration-friendly: Easier to use in traditional web systems.

 **Disadvantages:**

-* Less Secure: While IPFS provides immutability, its availability depends on pinning and hosting strategies.
+* Less secure: While IPFS provides immutability, its availability depends on pinning and hosting strategies.

-* Not Trustlessly Verifiable: Unless a content hash is stored on-chain.
+* Not trustlessly verifiable: Unless a content hash is stored on-chain.

 ✅ Thus, DecentraLabs stores the following off-chain, referenced via base.uri: